 Don’t just throw that can away!
 That’s irresponsible, come on, now.

 Some parks like Yellowstone will have recycling bins for bear sprays.
-If you don’t have access to one, you can click here to find a mailing address where you can send your cans for safe recycling.
-Otherwise, you’ll want to call your county or city’s waste management facilities and ask the preferred method
+If you don’t have access to one you’ll want to call your county or city’s waste management facilities and ask for the preferred method.

-Bear sprays are powerful tools to use against the potentially fatal threat of bears.
+Bear spray canisters are powerful tools to use against the potentially fatal threat of bears.
 The sprays are humane, relatively inexpensive for the level of safety they provide and are incredibly effective in stopping a charging bear in his/her tracks.
 They’re also easy to use with a little practice and safe to store if you aren’t subjecting the cans to extreme temperatures.

-Next time you head out into bear country, you’re sure to bring a handy can of pepper power with you…your life might just depend on it.
+Next time you head out into bear country, be sure to bring a handy can of pepper power with you…your life might just depend on it.

-Now as my parting gift to you, no discussion on bear safety is complete without the wisdom of Dwight Schrute.
-Enjoy his PSA, and look forward to the next feature on My Open Country
+Now as my parting gift to you, no discussion on ursine safety is complete without the wisdom of Dwight Schrute.
+Enjoy his PSA, and look forward to the next feature on My Open Country.